oxipay/posdocs/docs/api/create_key.md

 -----------|-----------|-----------
 1 | Success | SCRK01
 2 | Error | EVAL01
-3 | Error | ESIG01
 any other value | Error | EISE01

 **Testing Assumptions**

-* All required fields must be populated and all fields will still be validated.
-Missing required fields or invalid data will result in an validation error
-* To generate the signature, use a device-signing-key of "1234567890"
+* To generate the signature, use a device-signing-key of "1234567890".
+A invalid signature will cause an ESIG01 Error.